-Marcella sits up, "What's that, mother?
-The person who offers them to you to take away has to have made them?"
-Her mother nods.
-"But he's only a boy, about nine or ten years old!"
+Marcella sits up, “What’s that, mother?
+The person who offers them to you to take away has to have made them?”
+Her mother nods yes.
+“But he’s only a boy, about nine or ten years old!”

-Her father sits up, saying, "A ten year old boy's offering you a job?"
-She nods.
+Her father sits up while saying, “A ten year old boy’s offering you a job?”
+She nods yes.
 He gives his wife a serious look, stands, walks over, and helps himself to a cookie.
-Eating it he gives a big smile, and sits down, while saying "If he can organise a business as well as he can make these cookies, I'd take the job."
+Eating it he gives a big smile, and sits down while saying “If he can organise a business as well as he can make these cookies, I’d take the job.”